dell/csm-docs/content/docs/concepts/csidriver/features/powerstore.md

 Please note that the Metro feature does not require the deployment of the replicator sidecar or the replication controller.

 ## Shared NFS
-Shared NFS leverages native NFS capabilities to support large scale RWX volumes through AccessMode, allowing multiple consumers to share storage efficiently.
-It is based on a client-server model where a node acts as an NFS server (and maybe client too).
+Shared NFS utilizes native NFS features to support large-scale ReadWriteMany (RWX) volumes through the access mode, enabling efficient shared storage across multiple consumers.
+It follows a client-server model, with a node serving as an NFS server—and potentially a client as well.
 - **Scalability and Flexibility**: Offers enhanced scalability and flexibility compared to traditional NFS, which relies on a single dedicated server.
 - **Centralized File Management**: Allows remote files to be accessed as if they were local, simplifying file management and reducing duplication for more efficient storage use.
 - **NFSv4 Recommendation**: For optimal performance and compatibility, NFSv4 is recommended.